bierza/GettingandCleaningDataCourseProject/CodeBook.md

 This code book describes the variables, the data, and transformations that script performed to clean up the data.

 ###Data input
-Data are reading from local directory or url source.
+Data are read from local directory or url source.
 Url source would use when the local data was unavailable.
 **Script read 9 files:**
 - y_test.txt - File contains test labels of data.
 - X_test.txt - File contains test set of data.